 The entire floral array is a large open cluster, with branches widely spaced and the flower heads mostly are along one side of each branch of the cluster.
 The branches are usually backward curved and the entire cluster is usually taller than it is wide and the weight of the flower branches can cause some floppiness.
 Some small unstalked leaves appear within the array.

 The flowers of elm-leaved goldenrod are on short stalks and of two types of floret: An outer group of 3 to 6 ray florets with yellow rays.
 These are pistillate only and fertile.
 They surround 4 to 7 bisexual and fertile disc florets that have short tubular yellow corollas with 5 pointed lobes that are spreading when the floret opens.
-The disc floret has 5 stamens with yellow anthers - these surround and are appressed to the style and are exserted when the floret opens.
+The disc floret has 5 stamens with yellow anthers - these surround and are appressed to the style and is exserted from the corolla when the floret opens.
+The style has a bifurcated tip.
 Each flower head is only 1/8 inch wide and the outside of the head has 2 to 3 series of narrow green to yellow phyllaries that are smooth, without glands, unequal in size.
 The inner are more linear shaped and appressed to the head.
 The outer series are more ovate.
 Phyllary tips are pointed and a darker green.
 The flower heads are on the short stalks.

 Varieties: See bottom of the page.